hackclub/hackclub/workshops/drum_pad/README.md

 }
 ```

-We will write styling for our class name `.box`, that will specify unique styling for our buttons.
+We will write styling for our class name `.box`, to specify our buttons unique styling.

 ```css
 .box {